Summer in Madison

 In summer, this college town is in its element.
 Its Great Taste of the Midwest in August is the largest beer festival in Wisconsin and the second-longest running craft-beer festival in North America.

-Nearly 150 miles of state bike trails radiate from the town on three sides, and it's the region's top-ranked Bicycle Friendly Community by the League of American Bicyclists.
+Nearly 150 miles of state bike trails radiate from the town on three sides, and it's one of only five platinum-level bicycle-friendly communities designated by the League of American Bicyclists.

 But as much as Madison loves beer and bicycles, it also loves good food.
 So on Saturdays, all roads lead to the Dane County Farmers’ Market.

 During summer, that's the most happening scene in the People’s Republic of Madison, an idiosyncratic city of 230,000 that a disgruntled Republican governor once called "78 square miles surrounded by reality.’’

 Within this bastion of political correctness beats a party heart, especially in the summer.
 How could it not, with a big lake on either side of downtown, a dozen beaches, free concerts and miles of bicycle paths to connect it all?

 The first thing I did was set off along Gorham Street in a marked bicycle lane, pedaling past James Madison Beach and the domed Capitol before emerging onto the lower half of State Street, lined with "Do Not Enter'' signs that, in smaller print, read "Except for Bicycles."

 The University of Wisconsin lay at its end, and I circled around the alumni center to the Memorial Union Terrace.

 Concerts are held on the rooftop of Monona Terrace.

 A bluegrass band was playing over the hubbub from hundreds of people, basking in the sun, drinking pitchers of beer and eating hamburgers from the outdoors grill.